Trapholo01/Avengers-2.1k/README.md

 * Commit frequently with descriptive messages
 * Submit Pull Requests for review
 * Scrum Master merges into `main` after validation
-* Kanban board tracks tasks: To Do → In Progress → Review → Done ✅

 ---